XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 ## Running the script ##

-RippleAPI and the script both use the ECMAScript 6 version of JavaScript, which is (at this time) not supported by Node.js natively.
+RippleAPI and the script both use the ECMAScript 6 version of JavaScript.
 That's why we installed Babel earlier.
 The easiest way to run ECMAScript 6 is to use the `babel-node` binary, which NPM installs in the `node_modules/.bin/` directory of your project.
 Thus, running the script looks like this:

 ```
 ./node_modules/.bin/babel-node get-account-info.js